joshp93/nx-movies/README.md

 - lowerCamelCase for variable names
 - kebab-case for filenames, selectors etc.
 - Modules are appended with the word Module and services with the word Service
-- I have tried to create the code in a modular way => This helps with readability and also allows for certain elements to be reused.
-Sections of the template that are requried by multiple components have been factored in a separate component, for example the tile, search and paginator elements.
+- I have tried to create the code in a modular way => This helps with readability and also allows for certain elements to be re-used.
+Sections of the template that are required by multiple components have been factored into a separate component, for example the tile, search and paginator elements.
 - I have used folders to group things together, for example components, models, services.
 ##### SCSS
 - I have used the global stylesheet and variables to reduce the impact of changing styles and increase consistency across the site.
 Only component specific styling has been added at the component level.